 The Bottom Line

-Feature requests are a great source of ideas to improve software products, but aggregating, analyzing and prioritizing them can be a challenge.
-Whether you use Google Sheets or Roadmap Portal, there are many different tools that can help streamline the process and translate feature requests into high levels of customer success and happiness.
+Feature requests are a great source of product ideas to improve software, but aggregating, analysing and prioritizing them can be a challenge.
+Whether you use Google Sheets or Roadmap Portal, there are many different tools that can help streamline the process and translate feature requests and feedback into high levels of customer success and user happiness.